Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 #### Summary of I3S Defining Characteristics

 In summary, here are other characteristics, including content data formats, which the scene layer may include:

 •	Attributes may be included on individual entities, on individual point cloud points, or on partial segments of meshes
 •	Attribute-based stylization may be modified by client software
 •	Multiple, alternative textures may be provided to optimize for per-platform performance and display
 •	JSON format for index and metadata, binary for more voluminous geometry, texture and attribute data
-•	A Scene Layer Package format for distribution, or direct use, of the scene layer as a single file (see illustrations below)
+•	A Scene Layer Package format for distribution, or direct use, of the scene layer as a single file (see SLPK section)
 •	Optional paired services that expose queryable and updatable RESTful endpoints that enable direct access to dynamic source data
 •	Explicit control over bounding index shape and per-node switching behavior to provide for optimized display and query
 • BVH based on bounding spheres (MBS) as well as oriented bounding boxes (OBB) (planned)